 Our goal in this homework is to review some basic concepts from linear algebra and from calculus of real and multivariate functions.
-In particular, from linear algebra we will need matrices, eigenvalues and eigenvectors, singular values, and related concepts.
-From calculus, we will need to recall the definitions of continuity and differentiation, in the cases of both real-valued and vector-valued functions of one and many variables.
 Key tools throughout the course will be Taylor series and the Taylor Remainder Theorem.
 We will do a couple of simple implementation problems to start us off using MATLAB.
 This homework covers mainly material from Chapter 1 of the textbook, and is mainly a review of things you (should) already know.

-The starred exercises are those that require the use of MATLAB.
-You MUST do the MATLAB problems to get credit for the homework.
+The starred exercises require use of Matlab; you MUST do the Matlab problems to get credit for the homework.